 - Plan and budget what activity we would do going forward

-At this point I had no idea how many days or hours per week the client was requesting, so therefore how long this preparation work would take.
+At this point, I had no idea how many days or hours per week the client was requesting, so therefore how long this preparation work would take.

-So in the first month, there may be little immediate return on investment but it was necessary activity in order to get long term return on investment.
+So in the first month, there may be little immediate return on investment but it was a necessary activity in order to get long term return on investment.

 I don’t think this was the answer the client was looking for, I think they wanted me to tell them how many $1000’s of dollars of product they would sell after one month of marketing.